Understanding the Personal Networks of People Experiencing Homelessness in King County, WA with aggregate Relational Data: Discussion

 \paragraph{Referral network}

+\zack{One of the defining characteristics of an RDS study is that it is a diffusion process, a basic measure of how information or goods flow through the community of people experiencing homelessness.
+We can categorize the typology of this diffusion process as expressed in the isomorphism \citep{wasserman1994social} of the recruitment trees (See Figure~\ref{fig:rdstree} for the 2023 and 2024 tree isomorphism observed).
+The method for counting these isomorphisms is in Section~\ref{sec:iso}.
+Overall, we observe numerous small diffusion chains, with a handful of cases that take off \cite[similar to other diffusion processes studied, such as those over online networks like Twitter or Facebook]{goel2012structure}.

-The referral network shows an empirical diffusion process, where we see some chains take off similar to online networks \citep{dow2013anatomy} with certain sets taking way off and many burning out in short order (see Figure~\ref{fig:rdstree}).
-In the regression model (Table~\ref{tab:zipref2024}), we see a strong gender effect, where women are more likely to recruit women (to the study) than are men; this is important, as recruiting women is typically harder in this setting where they are a smaller percentage of the population, more vulnerable and less likely to be recruited.
+The referral network exhibits an empirical diffusion process, where we observe some chains taking off, similar to online networks \citep{dow2013anatomy}, with certain sets emerging and many others burning out in short order (see Figure~\ref{fig:rdstree}).
+In the regression model (Tables~\ref{tab:referral2023_2024}), we see a gender effect in 2024, where women are more likely to recruit women (to the study) than are men; this is important, as recruiting women is typically harder in this setting where they are a smaller percentage of the population, more vulnerable and less likely to be recruited.}

-\paragraph{Simulated complete networks for power analysis:} Now that we know more about the networks of people experiencing homelessness, we can improve the power analysis introduced in \cite{almquist2024innovating} with updated simulations of this unhoused to unhoused network (see \ref{sec:ergm} for details on the simulation process from Exponential-family Random Graph Models (ERGM) \citep{robins2007introduction}).
-We can see in Figure~\ref{fig:power_ergm}, what this RDS process might look like, where we have simulated an ERGM based on the observed density and gender mixing.

-\paragraph{Limitations:} These studies have all the standard limitations of an RDS sample, which include concerns of convergence (see \cite{almquist2024innovating} for details on the convergence statistics in this sample).
-We worry about known biases in network reporting; see \cite{butts2003network}.
-However, there is good evidence that this is not a major concern in estimating population-level statistics from RDS procedure \citep{fellows2022robustness}.
-Last, we have limited clustering data because of minimal information on alter-alter ties.